AndyDentFree/animashing/OnboardingWiggles/README.md

 Code was generated using the xib style for UI with Swift 5, from Supernova Studio v8.5.

-See the file `./OnBoardingDesign/OnBoardingWigglesCodeChangeDiary.txt` for details of manual changes.
+See the file `./OnBoardingDesign/OnBoardingWigglesCodeChangeDiary.txt` for details of changes after code generation.

+## Playing the Demo

+- The demo starts with a mock screen with the Composer button below being live.
+- Pressing Composer shows a mock expanded _document_ screen
+- Pressing the Help button for the top-right help will trigger a modal overlay of the help screen
+- The More button on the Help overlay dismisses it

 [AS]: https://apps.apple.com/us/app/touchgram-for-imessage/id1447336478#?platform=messages
 [TG]: https://www.touchgram.com/